tom-seddon/beeblink/docs/fs.md

 	Path: /Users/tom/beeb/beeblink/volumes/newvol
 	>

-Creating a new folder in the right place like thisis enough to create a volume.
+Creating a new folder in the right place like this is enough to create a volume.
 The server will automatically create folders for any additional drives on demand.